dtjm/samx.io/content/post/designing-go-libraries.md

 kind of state, and package-level state is a form of global state.
 If you must have state, keep it contained to as short a time period as possible.

-*How do I know if I have global state in my library?*
+### How do I know if I have package-level state?

-If you have a `var` declaration in the [top level](https://github.com/afex/hystrix-go/blob/39520ddd07a9d9a071d615f7476798659f5a3b89/hystrix/circuit.go#L24-L27) of your package (i.e. outside of a function or method definition), then you have global state.
-This state is shared among all the code defined in your library.
+If you have a `var` declaration in the [top level](https://github.com/afex/hystrix-go/blob/39520ddd07a9d9a071d615f7476798659f5a3b89/hystrix/circuit.go#L24-L27) of your package (i.e. outside of a function or method definition), then you have package-level state.
+This state is shared among all the code in your package.

 Having package-level state prevents your user from doing cool things like: